ArjArav98/Chanakya/README.md

   * When answering questions read from the user, the chatbot accesses a **large knowledge base**, present in its memory, to find the required information.
   * The chatbot's field of expertise can be decided by ***you***, the developer!
   * By being written in C++ and accessing a local knowledge base, the chatbot is **extremely fast** and versatile.
+  * Ideal for implementing in situations where chatbots specialised in a single-domain are required such as information guides, shop assistants, educational bots, etc.

     ```
     Chanakya: Hey there!
 I'm Chanakya!